-For local and regional procurement activities, include a table detailing the intended commodity procurement, including source and origin countries and estimated commodity cost per metric ton (MT).
-Describe how the commodity will be procured (e.g., open competition, limited competition from pre-approved vendors, commodity exchange, negotiated agreements with cooperatives, forward contracting, etc.), the anticipated shipping/transport means, the dates of departure from the country of origin and arrival to country, and the planned start date of commodity distributions to the targeted activity participants as applicable.
+For LRIP activities, include a table detailing the intended commodity procurement, including source and origin countries and estimated commodity cost per metric ton (MT).
+Describe how the commodity will be procured (e.g., open competition, limited competition from pre-approved vendors, commodity exchange, negotiated agreements with cooperatives, forward contracting), the anticipated shipping/transport means, the dates of departure from the country of origin and arrival to country, and the planned start date of commodity distributions to the targeted activity participants as applicable.
 If the applicant anticipates purchasing commodities from a foreign government entity, the applicant must include the name of the entity and associated government, and demonstrate that the estimated purchase price is a fair market price.
+See FFPIB 19-03 for more information.

-Commodity мт Source Origin Commodity Cost Ocean/Inland Transportation Cost Procurement Method f.
+Commodity МТ Source Origin Commodity Cost Ocean/Inland Transportation Cost Procurement Method f.
 Commodity Safety and Quality Assurance